Tag: Exploring Bergen County

 The Victorian Living Room features many plush pieces of furniture, decorative knick-knacks that used to dominate the décor and a graceful piano with mother of pearl keys and decorative carved sides.
 This model was one of maybe a hundred made for a very elite client.
 The display also featured one of the early record players that still works.

 Off to the side, there is an early sleigh and horse display, an exhibit of typewriters and carbon paper as I found out the area was once the leading manufacturer for carbon paper and a complete workshop with tools from all eras.
-The workshop is a very detailed in its artifacts with early saws, hammers and items that even I could not figure out what they were.

 In the main room, there are more cases of toys, Revolutionary items and Native American artifacts to explore.